 The brothers, Jacob and Wilhelm, held many titles, one of the most famous being authors.
 We can all thank them for their folk tales, which I’m certain played a big role in our childhood.
 From Cinderella, Snow White, and Hansel and Gretel, their stories continue to be told and retold to children around the world.

 Stroll Through A Market

 I’ve posted about markets in many of my blogs, I can’t help it, visiting a market should be a must during every season.
 Strolling through a market during fall is magical.
-I will be documenting some of the Christmas Markets in Germany next month so I don’t want to get carried away, but if you have an hour or so to spare, browse the seasonal produce and artisanal goods at any of the markets near you.
+If you have an hour or so to spare, browse the local seasonal produce and artisanal goods at any of the markets near you.
 You’ll have your pick of gourds and lovely décor to sort through.
-My favorite one is at Winterfeldtplatz but if you want cheap good produce there is a Turkish market right by St. Matthäus Cemetery.
+My favorite one is the Turkish market near the St. Matthäus Cemetery.
 Here you can get inexpensive produce and interact with some of the Turkish community.
 Berlin is so diverse, my favorite way to get a glimpse of a different culture here is by browsing their markets.
 What better way to immerse yourself, right?

 Wander Through Viktoriapark

 This lovely park is located in Kreuzberg, very close to Schöneberg.
 It opened in 1894 and is located up at the top of a hill, giving its visitors a nice overview of Berlin.It was originally named Kreuzberg after the Iron Cross, Eisernes Kreuz, but changed to Viktoriapark in 1877.

 This park is known for this monument and the lovely waterfall placed at the foot of the hill.
 It’s a replica of the Krkonoše waterfall, the mountains and waterfall that wealthier Berliners would visit during holiday.
 During the warmer months residents gather at the rocks to hang with friends and soak their feet in the cool water, which is powered by a pump.There is also a very tiny zoo that houses a few animals and a beer garden.